cnblvr/puzzles/README.md

 * The `[Backspace]`/`[Space]`/`[0]` keys or the `(⨯)` button clear the answer.
 In the "candidate input" mode, candidates are cleared.
 * Keys `[1]`-`[9]` or buttons `(1)`-`(9)` put a number depending on the mode.
 * The `(h)` button suggests a possible strategy. **BUG**: the assistant focuses on your candidates, so keep them without mistakes.
-* The `use highlights` and `use candidates` checkboxes make it easier to find a solution.
+* The `use highlights`, `show candidates` and `show wrongs` checkboxes make it easier to find a solution.
 The first turns on the highlight for the selected digit.
 The second shows or hides the candidates.
+The third shows or hides your current mistakes.

 1. Create redis config and development environments
 ```shell